soulim/ogi/README.md

   > output.png
 ```

-Output:
+The command above created `output.png` file with the following image:

 ![Sample output](./docs/output.png)

-NOTE: The color of the background depends on `text` option.
+**NOTE:** The color of the background depends on the value of the `text` option.
+This value is used a seed for color generation.
+In other words, each text has
+it's own color.

 ## Credits